hoardinghopes/embodying-buber/src/posts/Writing the three centres.md

 I am going to change this.
 I don't know what that looks like, and I don't know what resistance I will face, but I'm going to get our children Advanced Higher French lessons back in the timetable.

-(I should add that these separate writings were not written separately, so they are just faking/mimic-ing the specific centres).

 ### Speaking up from the centres